PradeepKumar-G/TrivieGame/README.md

 # TriviaGame
 Created with CodeSandbox

-Trivia Game is implemted using  React js  and Styled-components, it is implemented to complete the following oparations:
+Trivia Game is implemted using  React js  and Styled-components, it is implemented to complete the following operations:

 Get questions and answers from this API - https://jservice.io/api/random